AFConsultant/kafka-labs-admin/labs/lab_01_fundamentals.md

 We will push the first five bike trips to the topic we previously created, `first_topic`.

+Make sure you created the `hello-world` topic before continuing.

 First, run the `kafka-console-producer` without any arguments to show the documentation.

 Try to come up with the command by yourself.